maxwarnock/maxwarnock.github.io/index.md

 }
 </style>

-<p style="font-size: 18px;">I'm an aspiring GIS researcher, cartographer, and environmental scientist with a passion for Earth data.
+<p style="font-size: 18px; max-width: 650px;">I'm an aspiring GIS researcher, cartographer, and environmental scientist with a passion for Earth data.
 I've worked on numerous projects focusing on ecosystem and land-use monitoring, predictive modeling, and attribute and uncertainty mapping.
 Currently, I'm a student with EarthLab at CU Boulder, where I also completed a bachelor's degree in Geography.
 My goal is to leverage these skills to make positive contributions for society and the environment.
 Check out my recent work in the portfolios below!</p>

 <div class="portfolio-wrapper">